-Here at Scott Dunn we send families of all ages to Africa – the thrill of seeing animals in the wild is every child’s dream!
-But where and what to choose for the different age groups can be confusing, so we hope to give you some help and guidance below.
+Here at Scott Dunn, we send families of all ages to Africa – the thrill of seeing animals in the wild is every child’s dream!
+Our expert guidance will help you choose the right safari tour for you.

 Best for children 0 to 5 years

 Many families choose a malaria-free area likes South Africa to avoid the need to give little ones malarial medication.
 The other joy of South Africa is that it offers very little time difference and overnight flights to get you to and from Johannesburg or Cape Town – a perfect choice for younger children.
 Family friendly lodges offer shorter game drives and interactive experiences to really enthuse and inspire the younger guests!
 Safari in South Africa works brilliantly in combination with Cape Town.

 Kwandwe Ecca is set within the malaria free Kwandwe Private Reserve in the Eastern Cape and is perfect for a first family safari.
 The lodge has been designed with families in mind and there is a playroom to keep the kids entertained in between game drives.
 They can also help the chef out in the kitchen baking pizzas or treats for afternoon tea.
 The guiding here is fantastic and the guides will be sure to make each and every game drive exciting, fun and educational.

 Best with children 5 to 10 years

 Lewa is a 45,000 acre conservancy in Kenya’s beautiful Laikipia in northern Kenya.
 With three different accommodation options it is fantastic for families of all ages.
 What makes it so fantastic for younger children is the huge array of activities on offer from a flight over the conservancy in the yellow bi-plane to horse riding and camel riding to picnics and swimming in the Ngare Ndare Forest.
 Of course, there is also phenomenal game viewing and Lewa is famous for its black and white rhino population.